Best Dragon Dictation Software Alternatives in 2026

 Short on time?
 Here's the quick version:

-• Best overall: Voicy — works in every app, Mac + Windows + browser, starts with a free trial
+• Best overall: Voicy works in every app across Mac, Windows, browser, iOS, and Android, and starts with a free trial

 • Best free option: Apple Dictation (Mac) or Google Docs Voice Typing (web)

-• Best for meetings: Otter.ai — great for recording and summarizing conversations
+• Best for meetings: Otter.ai is great for recording and summarizing conversations

-• Best open-source: Whisper-based tools — free but requires some technical setup
+• Best open-source: Whisper-based tools can be free, but they require some technical setup

 What Happened to Dragon?